Special Event Partnership Funding

 Events occurring in calendar year 2019 may submit an application for consideration, starting on November 1, 2018.
 The final application deadline is December 4, 2018 (2:00 p.m.
 PT).
 All submissions will be reviewed simultaneously by a panel consisting of RSCVA staff and executives.
 Award recommendations will be presented to the RSCVA board for review and possible approval in late January 2019.

-The deadline to submit an application for 2019 calendar year funding is December 4, 2018 (2:00 p.m.
+The deadline for existing events to submit an application for 2019 calendar year funding was December 4, 2018 (2:00 p.m.
 PT).
-All submissions will be reviewed concurrently in early January 2019.
+All submissions will be evaluated by a panel in early January 2019.
+The recommendations will then be considered by the RSCVA Board in late January for possible approval.
+If you are a new event to the area in 2019, please contact the Special Events & Marketing Manager about possible funding options.

 Relating to the Partnership Funding program, special events are defined as: